 Eric came into the wine industry via his background in manufacturing.
 The way he sees it, turning grapes into wine is nothing more than a glamorous, hands-on manufacturing effort.
 Did we mention Eric is a CFO?

 Eric is passionate about tasting and being around wine.
-He’s been working in Sonoma County for 17 years, first with Pine Ridge Winery in Napa as CFO, then a brief time as a winery business consultant, and then bringing that wealth of knowledge to Williams Selyem over 11 years ago.
+He’s been working in Sonoma County for over two decades, first with Pine Ridge Winery in Napa as CFO, then a brief time as a winery business consultant, and then bringing that wealth of knowledge to Williams Selyem in 2002.